-Crockett, a Democrat, was the representative for Michigan's 13th congressional district from 1979 to 1990.
+Crockett was the representative for Michigan’s 13th congressional district and was a Democrat.
+He served from 1979 to 1990.

 Crockett is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).